-- Convey strongly that you expect your rights to be respected. - Meet new acquaintances in public places.
-Always have your own transportation or travel with good friends. - Keep money in your pocket or purse for phone calls or pay for transportation if you must leave a situation abruptly. - Be aware of how much alcohol is being consumed.
+- 1. Convey strongly that you expect your rights to be respected. - 2.
+Meet new acquaintances in public places.
+Always have your own transportation or travel with good friends. - 3.
+Keep money in your pocket or purse for phone calls or pay for transportation if you must leave a situation abruptly. - 4.
+Be aware of how much alcohol is being consumed.
 It's best to avoid using alcohol.
-While not a direct cause of date rape, alcohol can increase your vulnerability by lowering your alertness and ability to react. - Clearly define your sexual limit.
+While not a direct cause of date rape, alcohol can increase your vulnerability by lowering your alertness and ability to react. - 5.
+Do not accept a drink from someone you do not know or trust.
+Do not drink from bowls or large common open containers. - 6.
+Do not continue to drink from a beverage you left unattended. - 7.
+Clearly define your sexual limit.
 If someone starts to offend you, be direct.
-Say no clearly when you mean no. - If you feel that you are being pressured into unwanted sex, say something as soon as you can, before the behavior goes any further. - Embarrassment should not keep you from doing what is right for you.
-Do not hesitate to raise your voice, stand up abruptly, or scream if the situation warrants it.
+Say no clearly when you mean no. - 8.
+If you feel that you are being pressured into unwanted sex, say something as soon as you can, before the behavior goes any further. - 9.
+Embarrassment should not keep you from doing what is right for you.
+Do not hesitate to raise your voice, stand up abruptly, or scream if the situation warrants it. - 10.
+Watch out for your friends and fellow students/employees.
+If you can do so safely, ask if they need help. - 11.
+Speak up if you hear someone discuss plans to take sexual advantage of another person. - 12.
+Offer to help a friend or fellow/student or employee make a report and seek assistance and support. - 13.
+Avoid isolated areas. - 14.
+Attend parties with friends.
+Arrange to leave with your friends.